Skip to main content

 • You're keeping the car 5+ years

-Longer ownership spreads depreciation over more months and amortizes the upfront HST further.
-Past year 5, buying is typically the cheapest option per month on TCO.
+Longer ownership spreads depreciation over more months and amortises the upfront HST further.
+Past the 5-year mark, buying is typically the cheapest option on total cost of ownership.

 • You have the capital and don't need the liquidity

-If the $30K is sitting in a checking account, the opportunity cost is low.
-Buying avoids interest and bundled-service markups entirely.
+If the roughly $31,640 is already sitting in a chequing account earning close to nothing, the opportunity cost is low.
+Buying avoids interest charges and the markup on bundled services entirely.

 • You drive 30,000+ km a year

-No mileage cap, no overage.
-The extra kilometres just show up as faster depreciation and wear, which you're already absorbing.
+Ownership has no mileage cap and no overage fee.
+Those extra kilometres show up as faster depreciation and more wear, but you're absorbing both anyway.

 • You're buying used to lower the capital requirement

-A 3- to 5-year-old used compact costs roughly half of new and has already absorbed the steepest depreciation years.
-Trade-off: inspection risk and a remaining-warranty question.
+A 3- to 5-year-old used compact costs roughly half what it did new and has already absorbed the steepest years of depreciation.
+The trade-offs are inspection risk and whatever warranty is left.

 • You dislike recurring payments